ConorMaley/espnff/README.md

 ESPN Fantasy Football to gather data from any public league.
 A good way to mine data without webscraping for data manipulation projects.

+**Additions planned:**

+- Work on *players.py*
+- Trade alerts
+- Waiver wire pickups
+- Players on waivers that should probably be picked up

 ## Getting Started

 These instructions will get you a copy of the project up and running